bigfont/asp-net-5-beginner/notes/outline.md

 # Duties  & demos: Things we (developers) must learn

-Shaun will be the talker, Anthony will be the demoer.
-For each item, Shaun will first present theory, and Anthony will then do a demo.

-Introduction:
+Introduction: This is what you get out of the box... it's a familiar albeit different experience.
+What are all of these things?

     Visual Studio > New Project > ASP.NET 5 MVC

-This is what you get out of the box... it's a familiar albeit different experience.
-What are all of these things?

       project.json
       config.json
       projectName.xproj
       wwwroot
       etc

-General Process:
+After the Introduction:

     var topics = new Topic[] { Installation, ProjectSystem, NuGet, ClientSideTooling, Middleware, HostingModel };
     foreach(var t in topics)